Apple warns of "chilling effect" as antitrust trial ends

 Apple, by contrast, entered into so-called agency agreements in which publishers rather than Apple set book prices of up to $12.99 and $14.99, in a move the government contends enabled publishers to push back against Amazon.com's pricing.

-Apple in exchange got a 30 percent commission from the publishers, who included Pearson Plc's Penguin Group, News Corp's HarperCollins Publishers Inc, CBS Corp's Simon & Schuster Inc, Lagardere SCA's Hachette Book Group Inc and Verlagsgruppe Georg von Holtzbrinck GmbH's Macmillan.
+Apple in exchange got a 30 percent commission from the publishers, who included Pearson Plc's (PSON.L) Penguin Group, News Corp's (NWSA.O) HarperCollins Publishers Inc, CBS Corp's (CBS.N) Simon & Schuster Inc, Lagardere SCA's (LAGA.PA) Hachette Book Group Inc and Verlagsgruppe Georg von Holtzbrinck GmbH's Macmillan.

 After signing the deals, the government said publishers pushed Amazon.com into the agency model, allowing publishers to increase prices, which shot up 9 percent industrywide, Mark Ryan, a Justice Department lawyer, said.